charlielobster/CUDA_NekRS/README.md

 ### 7. Install Open MPI

+MPI is the program space NekRS is configured to run within.

+In step 9, we run NekRS with a call to "mpirun", a tool generated during this step.

-First we need to install gnu fortran, Flex, and zlib:
+To install, first we need to install gnu fortran, Flex, and zlib:

     sudo apt install gfortran
     sudo apt install flex